umd-lib/reciprocal-borrowing-dev-env/README.md

 The following files were modified to support the configuration expected by Reciprocal Borrowing.
 The original version of the files have a ".dist" extension.

+#### sp/Dockerfile

+A section was appended to the end of the stock Dockerfile to install Phusion Passenger and Ruby.

 #### sp/container_files/shibboleth/attribute-map.xml